lilliputten/lilliputten.github.io-v2/public/site/About.md

 ## Info for HR/potential employers

-Looking for a new job (in "background" mode).
-Basically, I consider options with step-by-step accessibility from home (Moscow city center, Sukharevskaya, Krasnye Vorota etc) or with the possibility of remote work.
+Yes, I'm really looking for an interesting new job right now.
+Basically, I consider options with step-by-step accessibility from home (the center of Moscow) or with the possibility of remote work (permanently or partially).

+Please do not offer: blockchain, fintech, work in banks, bettingand other strange stuff.

+The most interesting projects would be related to IoT, high-tech devices developing, etc.

+I am also considering options with relocation (despite my not very good English skills: they're great for reading documentation or texting, but not enough good for oral communication).

 <!--
- @changed 2020.02.07, 13:03
+ @changed 2022.01.03, 01:22
 -->